Nagarajant37/EC2-instences-in--terraform/README.md

 # save the both file in terraform file with file name ".tf"

-# Deploy the instance using deploy comments given below.
+# Deploy the instance using the comments given below.
       one by one run the commands
       terraform init
       terraform plan